Costs and Aid FAQ

 All AUBG financial aid and most scholarships do not need to be paid back.
 In cases in which there are additional conditions, these will be specified in the offer letter.

 In addition to financial aid from the University, what other sources of funding are available?

 Students are eligible for scholarships, loans, and Student Assistants, in addition to AUBG financial aid.
 Many AUBG offices have Student Assistants positions that allow students to earn up to 360 hours per academic year of credits applied to their accounts.
 Most students take advantage of summer Work and Travel programs and paid internships after their first year.
 Many students find that the money they earn on Work and Travel will pay the entire cost of their education for that year.
-Bank loans offer another option to families.
+Bank loans are another option for the families.

 Are there other sources of funding for families that do not qualify for financial-need-based assistance?

 All students are eligible for bank loans based upon their status as full-time students.
 In addition, there are no restrictions for participation in summer Work & Travel programs for continuing students.

 Do financial assistance awards require the student to maintain certain grade point averages?

 Yes.
 AUBG reviews the academic performance of all students after every semester.
 Students who maintain a grade point average above 2.5 on a 4.0 scale are guaranteed that their financial aid will be maintained.
 Students with poor academic performance receive written warnings that they must improve their grades to safeguard their financial aid.
 Students who receive warnings but do not improve their academic performance may lose some or all of that support.
 Many of the more generous financial awards, such as Open Society awards, America for Bulgaria foundation scholarships and Trustees scholarships, require the student to maintain a higher grade point average.
 These additional conditions are specified in the offer letter.

 If a student loses his or her financial assistance because of poor grade performance, can he or she get it back at a later time?